Charles J. Ducey

-Charles J. Ducey was Deputy Supreme Knight of the Knights of Columbus.
+Charles J. Ducey (April 7, 1906 – July 5, 1985) was Deputy Supreme Knight of the Knights of Columbus.

 Personal life

 Ducey was the son of Mr. and Mrs. Joseph Ducey in Orleans County, New York.
 He received a bachelor's degree from St. Bonaventure University.
-He then received a master's degree in the Boy Guidance program at the university of Notre Dame in 1928.
+He then received a master's degree in the Boy Guidance program at the University of Notre Dame in 1928.
 He won the Charles Carroll of Carrollton Medal in 1950 from the Commodore John Barry Assembly of the Knights of Columbus.

-He was married and had a single daughter.
+Ducey was married and had a single daughter.
 He was made a member of the Order of St. Gregory the Great in 1967.

 Knight of Columbus

 After graduating from Notre Dame, Ducey went to work for the Knights of Columbus.
 While there, he was the director of the Boy Life Bureau and ran the Columbian Squires program.
 Under his leadership, the Squires program saw a revival after declining during the Great Depression.
 In the 1930s, he established the Service Department at the Supreme office.